Elegant Rubbings with Art Foil

 • If you’re using fabric, it should be very thin such as a lightweight muslin.

 • If you’re using paper, it should not be stiff.
-Regular printer paper is fine, and – if you handle it carefully – tissue paper works well, too.
+Regular printer paper is fine, and tissue paper works well, too, if you handle it carefully.

-You’ll need gesso, painting medium (gel or liquid), OR acrylic paint and water.
-(Gesso and painting medium are better than acrylic paint for this project, but it can vary with the brand of paint.)
+You’ll need gesso, painting medium (gel or liquid), or acrylic paint and water.
+(I think gesso and painting medium are better than acrylic paint for this project.)
 You’ll need a brush to apply the gesso, medium, or paint.
+An inexpensive sponge brush is fine.

 Step-by-Step